 According to 20th Century Asian pear info, this variety got its start as a happy accident.
 It is not known what the tree's exact parentage was, but the seedling was discovered in 1888 by a young boy living in what was then, Yatsuhshira in Japan.
 The resulting fruit turned out to be larger, firmer, and more succulent than the popular varieties of the time.
 The plant does have an Achilles heel but, with good care, it surpasses many of the Asian pear varieties.

-20th Century pear trees are hardy to United States Department of Agriculture zones 5 to 9.
+20th Century pear trees are hardy to USDA zones 5 to 9.
 Although self-fruiting to an extent, planting two more compatible varieties nearby can help increase production.
-Expect mature trees to grow 25 feet (7.6 m.) and start producing 7 to 10 years after planting.
+Expect mature trees to grow 25 feet (8 m.) and start producing seven to ten years after planting.
 It may take some time to enjoy the juicy pears, but this is a long lived tree with good care and can last at least another generation.

 Additional 20th Century Asian Pear Info

 The Nijisseiki Asian pear was once the most planted tree in Japan but is now relegated to third place.
 Its popularity was at its peak in the early 1900's and the original tree was designated a national monument in 1935.
 The first tree was named Shin Daihaku but changed to 20th Century in 1904.